HackerEarth/django-flash/docs/source/miscellaneous.rst

 for some time (let's say for few seconds to minutes).

 You may come up with the solution of making invalidation OFF and putting the timeout little.
-But this costs you even when there is no change in your model and every time db query happenns after the timeout.
+But this costs you even when there is no change in your model and db query happens everytime after the timeout.

 So instead of doing this you can put :code:`allowtime` attribute and make invalidation DYNAMIC.
 It will allow the value to be stale for given time but